soumik12345/Advanced-Programming-Lab/Day2/Lab2.md

 "Positive"
 ```

-Q2.
+Q 2.
 WAP to check if a number is positive or negative.
 ```
 n = 10
 if(n > 0){